675acf91bad034d5383d6e6c 9E9A9709 min -Ocean Breeze

 Dental crowns have long been a solution to restore the look and function of a damaged tooth.
 These tooth-shaped caps help restore your teeth and improve your smile.

 When your dentist suggests you need a dental crown, two questions may come up to your mind: What type of dental crown is best for me?
 And, what is the cost of it?
 This brief guide will help you understand the different types of dental crowns and cost.
+Talk to one of our amazing dentists today or book an appointment today and come see us!

 But First, Do You Really Need a Crown?